 There is also a growing body of evidence that ultrasound exposure itself may be harmful to the developing fetus and a contributing factor in the rise of autism.

 One doctor/researcher who has been studying this issue for years, Manuel Casanova, M.D., and his colleague Emily L. Williams, wrote about the possible connection of obstetric ultrasound exposure to brain abnormalities last year.

 The Possible Dangers of Obstetric Ultrasound

 By Manuel F. Casanova, M.D. and Emily L. Williams

-One problem of which we’ve become poignantly aware is that ultrasound, especially since the early 1990s, has been deregulated and is nowadays used to excess.
-We would like to see more research into its safety, as well as tighter regulations on its use so that the risks don’t outweigh the benefits.
+One problem of which we’ve become poignantly aware is that ultrasound safety, especially since the early 1990s, has been deregulated and is nowadays used to excess.
+We would like to see more research into ultrasound safety, as well as tighter regulations on its use so that the risks don’t outweigh the benefits.
 We’d also like to clarify that we’re not proposing that ultrasound is “the” cause of autism.
 What we’re proposing, instead, is that ultrasound may be one of many risk factors for autism for those who have a selective vulnerability.

 Many people when they first hear about ultrasound as a possible risk factor in the development of autism think it sounds like pseudoscience.

 Who can blame them?

 We’ve been subjected to many different hypotheses about what may be causing autism.
 It seems like everyone is ultimately seeking the “holy grail” of causation.
 So we’re all skeptical when we hear something new, especially something which seems to contradict our understanding of how we view the world–or in this case, how we perceive the safety of ultrasound.

 After all, ultrasound is just a picture, right?